urbanslug/graphite/README.md

 ```

 ## Documentation
-To be found at [Official graphite docs](https://urbanslug.github.io/graphite/).
+To be found at [official graphite docs](https://urbanslug.github.io/graphite/).

 ## Test
 Run all tests